OWNER’S MANUAL

 other means of communication break down.

 Amateur radio operators use the following bands.
-Portions of
+Portions

 these bands are set aside for continuous wave (CW) Morse code